 Brooklyn is overall a safe city for tourists, but as in travel to any big city, always practice common sense and be aware of your surroundings.
 If you are looking for the safest areas to stay in Brooklyn, I recommend looking into touristy areas such as Downtown and Williamsburg.

-1. Downtown Brooklyn, where to stay in Brooklyn for first-timers
+6 Best areas to stay in Brooklyn for tourists are:

-Downtown Brooklyn is one of the best areas to stay in Brooklyn for first-timers due to its central location.
+Downtown Brooklyn is the best overall area to stay in Brooklyn for first-timers due to its central location.
 Downtown is the hub for transportation, accommodation, shopping, dining, and nightlife.

 Conveniently located across the East River from Manhattan, Downtown is a thriving business center of NY, along with NYC’s Midtown and Lower Manhattan.
 It is packed with towering office buildings such as the Greek Revival-style Brooklyn Borough Hall.